Love Never Fails!

 • Baking simple recipes

-Cultural & Science Curriculum
+Culture & Science Curriculum

 Exploring our world and beyond

-Cultural & Science: Understanding Our World
+Culture & Science: Understanding Our World

 Our Cultural and Science curriculum introduces children to geography, history, physical science, life science, and anthropology.
 These subjects help children understand their place in the world and develop respect for all living things and cultures.